Manual2Skill++: Connector-Aware General Robotic Assembly from Instruction Manuals via Vision-Language Models: Introduction

+Building on this representation, we introduce \ours, a general framework that leverages vision-language models to parse instruction manuals into these hierarchical graphs.
+By identifying connector correspondences and placement features in a single pipeline, \ours\ enables the direct computation of relative part poses via geometric constraint optimization, achieving significantly higher accuracy than prior learning-based pose estimation methods~\cite{li2020learning,tie2025manual2skill}, thereby providing the precision necessary for robust robotic execution in real-world assembly tasks.

-To validate our method, we curate an assembly dataset comprising over 20 complex tasks spanning IKEA furniture, toy models, and industrial components.
-Our dataset includes precise 3D models of parts with annotated connector attachment locations, corresponding manual images, and ground-truth assembly representations that define the sequence of valid connector usages and assembly states, enabling a comprehensive evaluation of assembly understanding capabilities.
-Furthermore, we develop a comprehensive benchmark featuring four long-horizon assembly scenarios with diverse connector types.
-Unlike previous works that rely on simplified custom models~\cite{heo2023furniturebench,luo2025fmb}, our benchmark incorporates full-scale IKEA furniture and toy models (As shown in~\Cref{fig: dataset-bench}), each involving numerous parts with realistic connection modalities including mortise-tenon joints, dowels, and screws.
-This provides researchers with a robust testbed for validating task planning, long-horizon manipulation and contact-rich control algorithms under realistic assembly constraints with explicit connector complexity.
+To validate our approach, we curate a dataset of 20+ complex tasks (IKEA furniture, toys, and industrial parts) featuring precise 3D models with annotated connector attachment sites and ground-truth assembly sequences.
+Furthermore, we develop a simulation benchmark spanning four long-horizon scenarios (As shown in~\Cref{fig: dataset-bench}).
+Unlike previous works using simplified object models~\cite{heo2023furniturebench,luo2025fmb}, our benchmark incorporates full-scale assets with realistic connection modalities, such as mortise-tenon joints, dowels, and screws, providing a robust testbed for task planning and contact-rich control under realistic assembly constraints with explicit connector complexity.

-In summary, we make the following contributions: \begin{itemize} \item We propose a graph representation that explicitly models connection relations between assembly components across all assembly tasks, effectively captures the complexity of assembly tasks while enabling direct computation of part poses through connection constraints. \item We introduce \ours, which extracts structured assembly representations from instruction manuals, supported by a curated dataset of over 20 diverse assembly tasks with fine-grained assets and annotations. \item We develop simulation environments featuring long-horizon assembly tasks with diverse connector types.
-Our benchmark introduces connectors and supports multiple connection operations, enabling realistic modalities absent in existing benchmarks. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We propose a graph representation that explicitly models connection relations between assembly components across all assembly tasks, effectively capturing the complexity of assembly tasks while enabling direct computation of part poses through connection constraints. \item We introduce \ours, which extracts structured assembly representations from instruction manuals, supported by a curated dataset of over 20 diverse assembly tasks with fine-grained assets and annotations. \item We develop simulation environments featuring long-horizon assembly tasks with diverse connector types.
+Our benchmark introduces connectors and supports multiple connection operations. \end{itemize}